| |

 Traditionally, the garden was a hotspot for Parisian high society.
 The intellectuals, the bourgeois, and the nannies.
 It was opened to the public in 1642.
 The Luxembourg Garden is filled with iconic green chairs.
 Initially, you had to pay a woman, called “Les chaisières,” to sit on them.

 Also known as the Luxembourg Chairs, they are a common sight in some of the most popular gardens of Paris.
-Want to explore the fascinating history behind green chairs and how they came to be known as Luxembourg Chairs?
+Want to explore the fascinating history behind green chairs, why the French senate is involved, and how they came to be known as Luxembourg Chairs?
 Check out my post dedicated to the green chairs!

 Jardin du Luxembourg- Green Chair

 While it is filled with activities today, the garden was different in the beginning.
-It was named after the private mansion, L’hôtel du Luxembourg.
-Owned by the cousins of the dukes of Luxembourg in the Middle Ages, the mansion and the surrounding gardens were sold in 1611 to Marie de Medici, the queen of France.
+It was named after the private mansion, L’hôtel du Luxembourg (beautifully designed by French architect Salomon de Brosse).
+Owned by the cousins of the Duke of Luxembourg in the Middle Ages, the mansion and the surrounding gardens were sold in 1611 to Marie de Médici, the queen of France.

-Marie de Medici, the wife of King Henry IV, was originally from Florence and ordered the creation of the gardens to resemble the surroundings that she grew up in.
+Queen Marie de Medici, the wife of King Henri (Henry) IV, was originally from Florence and ordered the creation of the gardens to resemble the surroundings that she grew up in.

 Jardin du Luxembourg- Green Chairs-Fall

-With the help of the landscape architect who also worked on the Tuileries Garden, Marie de Medici expanded the gardens and designed them in an Italian baroque style.
-The style was formed on the basis of imposing order on nature and keeping it perfect all year long.
+With the help of the landscape architect who also worked on the Tuileries Gardens, Marie de Medici expanded the gardens and designed them in an Italian baroque style.
+The style was formed based on imposing order on nature and keeping it perfect all year long.
 The Renaissance design is what keeps the garden formal-looking through the seasons.

 The size of the garden went through many cuts and expansions throughout the centuries, which explains its weird shape.
 While the garden has been through numerous renovations and updates through the decades, it has not been robbed of its Italian influence.